 CSUN Career Center career fairs connect your organization with students and alumni who are pursuing full-time, part-time, internship, volunteer, and graduate school opportunities.
 Your organization will gain on-campus exposure providing company information, gathering resumes, networking, and recruiting from our diverse student population.

-Given the expected ban on large gatherings for Spring 2021, the CSUN Career Center has decided to move to a virtual format for 2021 career fairs.
-The health and safety of our students and employer partners is of the highest concern to all of us, and we are confident that a virtual fair will provide an excellent avenue for students and employers to connect.
+Given the slow return to large gatherings for Fall 2021, the CSUN Career Center has decided to move to a virtual format for 2021 career fairs.
+The health and safety of our students and employer partners are of the highest concern to all of us, and we are confident that a virtual fair will provide an excellent avenue for students and employers to connect.
 CSUN will be using the Handshake career fair platform as it will provide many benefits including the following:

 A familiar and integrated platform which students and employers already use for job listings, information sessions, and campus interviews.